Adarsh9616/Interviews/CommVault Interview/Round 3.md

 Made another class called mp3Player for the whole logical operation.

-And them there was this Main class that was provided to us as a template so that we can design the missing functions.
+And then there was this Main class that was provided to us as a template so that we can design the missing functions.